HOW TO MEASURE YOUR RING SIZE CORRECTLY

 Ring Size Conversion Chart

-All rings on ICONIC are listed in standard US sizes.
+Our ring size chart lists standard US sizes.
 If you know your size in a different country’s sizing system, you may use the Ring Size Conversion chart below or download a printable PDF.

 HOW TO GET YOUR GIRLFRIEND’S ENGAGEMENT RING SIZE WITHOUT HER KNOWING